Memorable Manitobans: John White Seater (1864-1944)

-On 4 January 1899, he married Bernice “Bessie” Baily (1877-1942) and they had two children: George Smith Seater (b 1899) and Margaret Mable Seater (1907-1925).
-Active in municipal affairs, he was a councillor for the Rural Municipality of Daly from 1904 to 1913, and its Reeve from 1926 to 1940.
+On 4 January 1899, he married Bernice “Bessie” Baily (1877-1942) and they had two children: George Smith Seater (1899-?) and Margaret Mable Seater (1907-1925).
+Active in municipal affairs, he was a councillor (1904-1913) and Reeve (1926-1940) for the Rural Municipality of Daly.
 For several years he was a member of the executive of the Union of Manitoba Municipalities.
 He was Secretary-Treasurer of Lothair School No. 678 for 30 years and he also served on the executive of the Manitoba School Trustees Association.
-He was Clerk of the Vestry for St. Matthew’s Church Ancrum and was Secretary of the Lothair Local of United Grain Growers.
+He was Clerk of the Vestry for St. Matthew’s Church Ancrum and was Secretary of the Lothair Local of the United Grain Growers.

 He suffered a stroke in 1940 which left him unable to speak.
 He died at Brandon on 17 August 1944 and was buried in Ancrum Cemetery.

 1901 Canada census, Automated Genealogy.